-OCA partners with EDI Global, Christian Halls and Metropolitan Community College’s Kickstart Online Institute (KSOI) to offer students the opportunity to earn college credit while in high school.
-Students who are interested in taking college courses may elect to take a Study Hall while completing their online coursework.
-Credits earned will not count towards high school graduation requirements or impact a student’s high school GPA.
-Completed college courses will be indicated on student transcripts in the Notes section.
-Payment for all college courses takes place directly with the institution.
+OCA partners with EDI Global, Christian Halls to offer students the opportunity to earn college credit at a Christian higher education institution while in high school.
 Students who are successful in online courses are self-motivated, organized, and good communicators.
-Please consult your school counselor to determine which courses are the best fit for your future educational and vocational goals.
+Please consult Mrs. Young to determine which courses are the best fit for your future educational and vocational goals.

-Metropolitan Community College: These online courses are offered in a 15-week format and earn college credit that can be transferred to many four-year institutions.
-Courses are offered at $32 per credit hour (half of the standard rate of tuition), plus any additional textbook and material fees.
+Metropolitan Community College also offers discounted college courses.
+These online courses are offered in a 15-week format and earn college credit that can be transferred to many four-year institutions.
+Courses are offered at half of the standard rate of tuition (not including textbook and material fees).
 Registration is due January 12, 2022.
-Second semester begins January 18, 2022 and ends May 6, 2022.
 Visit mccneb.edu for more information regarding registration.

 Fall Semester Course Offerings:

 - Intro to Psychology

 - College Algebra

 - English Composition II

 - Human Relations